persteenolsen/pso-gatsby-blog-one/src/posts/Per Steen Olsen/2022/my-cv.md

 ---
 This short version of my CV should show my technical background for making this Blog and Web Projects.

 I am a Full Stack Web Developer with passion for Vanilla JavaScript, React, Vue.js, Angular, Node.js, Java and Webpack as well as other programming languages and tools.
-I am using DevOps for some of my Web Projects.
+I am using parts of DevOps like GitHub Actions for some of my Web Projects and Continuous Deployment for the Blog.

 IT Working experience